vinay9943/Health-Disease-Dashboard-using-PowerBI/README.md

 # Process
 # General Data Analysis
 1. What is the demographic breakdown of the dataset? <br>
-•	  Visual: Bar chart for gender distribution and histogram for age groups.
+•	  Visual: Bar chart for gender distribution and histogram for age groups.<br>
-•	  DAX: Create a calculated column for Age Grouping:
+•	  DAX: Create a calculated column for Age Grouping <br>
-2. What percentage of patients have heart disease?
+2. What percentage of patients have heart disease?<br>
-•	Visual: Donut chart to show heart disease cases vs. non-cases.
+•	Visual: Donut chart to show heart disease cases vs. non-cases.<br>
-•	DAX: Create a calculated measure for Heart Disease Percentage:
+•	DAX: Create a calculated measure for Heart Disease Percentage:<br>
-3. What is the average cholesterol level across age groups and genders?
+3. What is the average cholesterol level across age groups and genders?<br>
-•	Visual: Clustered bar chart with cholesterol averages for each gender and age group.
+•	Visual: Clustered bar chart with cholesterol averages for each gender and age group.<br>
-•	DAX: Measure for Average Cholesterol:
+•	DAX: Measure for Average Cholesterol<br>
-4. What is the distribution of blood pressure levels?
+4. What is the distribution of blood pressure levels?<br>
-•	Visual: Histogram for blood pressure levels.
+•	Visual: Histogram for blood pressure levels.<br>
-•	DAX: Calculated column for Blood Pressure Category:
+•	DAX: Calculated column for Blood Pressure Category:<br>
-5. How many patients are flagged as high risk?
+5. How many patients are flagged as high risk?<br>
-•	Visual: KPI card with the total count of high-risk individuals.
+•	Visual: KPI card with the total count of high-risk individuals.<br>
-•	DAX: Calculated column for High Risk Flag:
+•	DAX: Calculated column for High Risk Flag<br>
-# Risk Factor Insights
+# Risk Factor Insights<br>
-1. What is the relationship between cholesterol level and triglyceride level?
+1. What is the relationship between cholesterol level and triglyceride level?<br>
-•	Visual: Scatter plot with cholesterol level on the X-axis and triglycerides on the Y-axis, categorized by heart disease status.
+•	Visual: Scatter plot with cholesterol level on the X-axis and triglycerides on the Y-axis, categorized by heart disease status.<br>
-2. How does BMI correlate with the occurrence of heart disease?
+2. How does BMI correlate with the occurrence of heart disease?<br>
-•	Visual: Boxplot for BMI categorized by heart disease status.
+•	Visual: Boxplot for BMI categorized by heart disease status.<br>
-3. What is the impact of family history on heart disease?
+3. What is the impact of family history on heart disease?<br>
-•	Visual: Stacked column chart showing heart disease cases by family history.
+•	Visual: Stacked column chart showing heart disease cases by family history.<br>
-•	DAX: Measure for Family History Contribution:
+•	DAX: Measure for Family History Contribution:<br>
-4. What percentage of patients smoke or consume alcohol, and how does it affect heart disease?
+4. What percentage of patients smoke or consume alcohol, and how does it affect heart disease?<br>
-•	Visual: Pie charts for smoking and alcohol consumption, segmented by heart disease status.
+•	Visual: Pie charts for smoking and alcohol consumption, segmented by heart disease status.<br>
-5. What is the average sleep duration for different risk categories?
+5. What is the average sleep duration for different risk categories?<br>
-•	Visual: Bar chart for sleep hours across risk groups.
+•	Visual: Bar chart for sleep hours across risk groups.<br>
-•	DAX: Measure for Average Sleep Hours:
+•	DAX: Measure for Average Sleep Hours:<br>
 # Temporal Analysis
-1. How does heart disease incidence change across different age ranges?
+1. How does heart disease incidence change across different age ranges?<br>
-•	Visual: Line chart showing the percentage of heart disease cases per age group.
+•	Visual: Line chart showing the percentage of heart disease cases per age group.<br>
-2. What is the trend of blood pressure levels across different genders?
+2. What is the trend of blood pressure levels across different genders?<br>
-•	Visual: Line chart comparing blood pressure levels over time (if time data exists).
+•	Visual: Line chart comparing blood pressure levels over time (if time data exists).<br>
 # KPI Tracking and Comparisons
-1. What percentage of patients meet healthy metrics (cholesterol <200, BP <120/80)?
+1. What percentage of patients meet healthy metrics (cholesterol <200, BP <120/80)?<br>
-•	Visual: KPI card showing the percentage of patients meeting the healthy criteria.
+•	Visual: KPI card showing the percentage of patients meeting the healthy criteria.<br>
-•	DAX: Measure for Healthy Metric Compliance:
+•	DAX: Measure for Healthy Metric Compliance:<br>
-2. What is the distribution of triglyceride levels among patients with high LDL cholesterol?
+2. What is the distribution of triglyceride levels among patients with high LDL cholesterol?<br>
-•	Visual: Boxplot of triglycerides, filtered by high LDL cholesterol levels.
+•	Visual: Boxplot of triglycerides, filtered by high LDL cholesterol levels.<br>
-3. How do stress and sleep levels affect the risk of heart disease?
+3. How do stress and sleep levels affect the risk of heart disease?<br>
-•	Visual: Matrix with stress levels as rows, sleep hours as columns, and heart disease percentage as values.
+•	Visual: Matrix with stress levels as rows, sleep hours as columns, and heart disease percentage as values.<br>
-•	DAX: Measure for Stress-Sleep Interaction:
+•	DAX: Measure for Stress-Sleep Interaction:<br>

 # Next Steps
-1. Data Cleaning: Ensure null values in critical columns are handled.
+1. Data Cleaning: Ensure null values in critical columns are handled.<br>
-2. Dashboard Design: Use slicers for gender, age groups, and risk factors for interactivity.
+2. Dashboard Design: Use slicers for gender, age groups, and risk factors for interactivity.<br>